a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 “The strongest use of the symbol is to be found in its magical power of doubling the actual universe, and placing by its side an ideal universe, its exact counterpart, with which it can be compared and contrasted, and, by means of curiously connecting fibres, form with it an organic whole, from which modern analysis has developed her surpassing geometry.” —Benjamin Peirce

 A more related triad is that of tone, token, and type.
 A tone is a continuous signal.
 A token is a discretization of that signal, and a type is a collection of tokens.
 The progression from tone to token to type is related to perception and learning.
 I'm think that Peirce's broader categories of 1stness, 2ndness, and 3rdness fit in with this narrative as well, but I won't go into that.

-Psychological Measurement
+**Psychological Measurement**
 Also in psychological measurement there is a tradition of categorization of levels of measurement.
 The categories allow them to constrain what statistical operations can be done so as to only allow meaningful operations on a data type (they predate the notion of date type, but are essentially similar).
 The original levels were Nominal (classification), Ordinal (comparison, level), Interval (difference, affinity), Ratio (magnitude, amount).
 There are quite a few other classifications of varying degrees of detail, but you should be able to see the similarities (after all these are also analogizing from physiological perception to "scientific perception".

-Further Mathematics (Complex Mathematical Objects)
-It is interesting to think once we have many types of quantitative numbers (e.g., integers, fractions, reals) we start to build abstractions on top of those quantities and those superstructures can be discrete with some continuous parts or discrete parts or just continuous with continuous values.
+**Further Mathematics (Complex Mathematical Objects)** It is interesting to think once we have many types of quantitative numbers (e.g., integers, fractions, reals) we start to build abstractions on top of those quantities and those superstructures can be discrete with some continuous parts or discrete parts or just continuous with continuous values.
 So we can have many levels of inversion or we can have consecutive levels that are the same.
 For example a weighted graph (think neural network) is a essentially discrete data structure with continuous values at each vertex.
 Is seems to be true that continuous "structures" (so to say) require continuous parts while discrete structures do not.
 I would like to think more about this.

 Here is a quote from the book I just read about Peirce where the author is talking about Herbert Spencer:

 Spencer also gave an alternative definition of evolution as “an integration of matter and concomitant dissipation of motion; during which the matter passes from a relatively indefinite, incoherent homogeneity to a relatively definite, coherent heterogeneity.”
 (First Principles, 367).
-This was subsequently lampooned by the mathematician Kirkman, who gave the following “translation” into English: “Evolution is a change from a nohowish, untalkaboutable, all-alikeness, to a somehowish and in-generaltalkabaoutable not-all-alikeness, by continuous somethingelseifications and sticktogetherations”
+This was subsequently lampooned by the mathematician
+Kirkman, who gave the following “translation” into English: “Evolution is a change from a nohowish, untalkaboutable, all-alikeness, to a somehowish and in-generaltalkabaoutable not-all-alikeness, by continuous somethingelseifications and sticktogetherations”

 Also from Peirce's first paper on the purpose of concepts relating to perception and learning:

 This paper is based upon the theory already established, that the function of conceptions is to reduce the manifold of sensuous impressions to unity, and that the validity of a conception consists in the impossibility of reducing the content of consciousness to unity without the introduction of it.

 Apparently Peirce disagreed with Spencer quite largely on their respective evolutionary cosmologies.

 It would be interesting to investigate whether the asymmetry of Peirce's hierarchy of genuine vs degenerate versions of 1stness, 2ndness, and 3rdness is related to the asymmetry of this discrete and continuous hierarchy.
 He essential says that when your recursive higher ordered descriptions of the categories (e.g, 1stness of 2ndness) are semiotically constrained (e.g., there is no 3rdness of 1stness).
-This is similar to how a continuous structure (i.e.
-Euclidian space) must be constructed from continuous parts (i.e., real numbers), but a discrete space can have discrete or continuous values in it "slots".
+This is similar to how a continuous structure (i.e. Euclidian space) must be constructed from continuous parts (i.e., real numbers), but a discrete space can have discrete or continuous values in it "slots".

 Another way to summarize it is that there seems to be universal progression both in our minds and in the "social mind" from an undifferentiated implied continuum to a small number of differentiated parts to a growing number of quantities so as to bring back a notion of continuity but now in an explicit representation.

-(was that a run-on?)

 Spencer would argue that it occurs at many more levels as well.

 it is basically a description of the dynamic pattern of the growth of knowledge at least when applied to minds.
 Perhaps it would be more accurate to say the growth of complexity itself.

 Like I said before, the question is what happens when you try to extrapolate to higher order data structures/mathematical objects.

 Of course throughout this I have been sometimes haphazardly equating discrete with quantity and continuous with quality.
-Here is a four-part categorization (as opposed to the triad earlier) of the same
+Here is a four-part categorization (as opposed to the triad earlier) of the same idea:
-idea:

 qualitative
 continuous